liip/LiipImagineBundle/Resources/doc/basic-usage.rst

 For better performance, you can use the ``<picture>`` tag to resolve supported image formats on the client-side in the browser.
 This will complicate the HTML code and require registering multiple filters that generate images in different formats.
+If you have a suggestion how a convenient setup for this would look, please open an issue on github to discuss the topic.

 .. code-block:: yaml